By

 Example answer:

 "In my last role, we faced a sudden drop in website traffic due to a change in search engine algorithms.
-I led a team to identify the issue and implement a new SEO strategy quickly.
+I led a team to quickly identify the issue and implement a new SEO strategy.
 We conducted keyword research, updated our content, and improved our site’s load time.
-Within three months, we regained our previous traffic levels and saw a 10% increase."
+We regained our previous traffic levels within three months and saw a 10% increase."

 8. Where do you see yourself in five years?